emmawalshdev/kaytea_art/TESTING.md

     - Click on the product category, confirm redirect to correct category page.
     - Login as a superuser, confirm that the edit and delete buttons are visible.
 Click on each button, confirm that the correct template/popup is rendered.
     - Delete the product, confirm that it is removed from the store.
-    - Choose a quantity and 'Add to Bad'.
-'Confirm that the navbar bag quantity and total updates.
+    - Choose a quantity and click 'Add to Bag'.
+Confirm that the bag quantity and total updates on the navigation nag icon.
-    - Click the 'Keep Shopping' button, confirm redirect to the all products category page.
+    - Click the 'Keep Shopping' button, confirm redirect to the 'All Artwork' category page.
-    - Confirm that the average rating is correct based on the existing product reviews.
+    - Confirm that the average rating is correct, based on the existing product reviews.

 * Reviews section
     - Confirm the message 'No reviews yet!' is displayed for a product that has no reviews.
     - Logout.
 Confirm that the 'Please Login' to leave a review message is displayed.
     - Login, confirm that the review form is visible.
     - Attempt to submit the form with invalid data, confirm the relevant warning message is displayed.
-    - Submit a valid form, confirm that new review is added.
-Check that reviews are ordered by date, showing the username, rating and comment.
+    - Submit a valid form, confirm that the new review is added.
+Check that the reviews are ordered by date, showing the username, rating and comment.
     - Confirm that the product average rating updates, based on the new submitted rating.

 #### Bag Page
 - Click on the bag icon with no items added.
 Confirm that message 'Your bag is empty!' is displayed.
 Confirm that both the 'Login' and 'Continue Shopping' buttons are working.

 - Click on the bag icon having added items.
 Confirm the correct products and quantities are present.
-Confirm secondly, confirm that the subtotal, delivery and total figures are correct.
+Secondly, confirm that the subtotal, delivery and total figures are correct.

 - Adjust the quantity of a product within the bag and click the update button.
 Confirm that the quantity, subtotal, delivery and total costs update.

-- Click the 'Remove' button for a product, confirm that the product is deleted from the bag and the basket and the quantity, subtotal, delivery and total costs update.
+- Click the 'Remove' button for a product, confirm that the product is deleted from the bag.
+Secondly, confirm that the bag quantity, subtotal, delivery and total costs update.

-- Confirm that a bag total that is less than €50 has a delivery charge of 20% the subtotal.
+- Confirm that a bag total of less than €50 has a delivery charge of 20% the subtotal.

-- Confirm that a bag total that is more than €50 has no delivery charge.
+- Confirm that a bag total of more than €50 has no delivery charge.

-- Click the 'Secure Checkout' button, confirm redirect to the checkout page.
+- Click the 'Secure Checkout' button, confirm redirect to the Checkout page.

 #### Checkout Page
-- Attempt to access the checkout page by URL with an empty bag, Confirm redirect to the homepage with an error message.
+- Attempt to access the Checkout page by URL with an empty bag, Confirm redirect to the homepage with an error message.

-- Confirm that the products in the order summary box are correct.
+- Within the order summary box, confirm that the products in the are correct.
-    Secondly, confirm that the quantity, subtotal, delivery and total costs update.

-- Login to an account with saved delivery information on their profile, confirm that the order form is prepopulated with this delivery information.
+- Login to an account with saved delivery information, confirm that the order form is prepopulated with this delivery information.

 - Confirm that a 'Save this delivery information' checkbox is shown for logged in users, under the checkout form.
 For logged out users, confirm that this is replaced by 'Login or Register' links.
 Confirm that each of these behaves correctly.

-- Click the 'Adjust basket' button, confirm redirect to the bag page.
+- Click the 'Adjust basket' button, confirm redirect to the Bag page.

 - Attempt to submit the form with incorrect data, confirm the correct warning messages are displayed.

-* Submitting a Valid form
+* Submitting a valid form
     - Confirm that the loading overlay is displayed followed by a redirect to the 'Checkout Success' page.
 Confirm that a success toast message is shown, stating that a confirmation email has been sent.
 On the template page, confirm that the correct details are displayed in the 'Order summary box'.

-    - Click on the 'Continue Shopping' link, confirm redirect to the 'view all' products page.
+    - Click on the 'Continue Shopping' link, confirm redirect to the 'All Artwork' products page.

     - Confirm that a confirmation email is sent to the user.